2021 Netball Superleague season: Grand Final

-Loughborough Lightning had previously played in three Grand Finals, whilst Team Bath had not appeared in a Grand Final sine 2013.
+Loughborough Lightning had previously played in three Grand Finals, whilst Team Bath had not appeared in a Grand Final since 2013.
 Lightning took the lead in the first quarter, and were 11–7 up after one quarter.
 They maintained the lead, and by the end of the third quarter, they were ahead 31–24.
 Lightning won the grand final for the first time.